On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks: Related Work

-Cryptography (specifically, digital signatures), which enables the exchange of information ensuring authenticity and integrity, can be used to achieve Byzantine-tolerant reliable communication\cite{castro1999practical, drabkin2005efficient} (assuming the computing power of Byzantine processes is bounded).
-The main advantage of cryptographic protocols is that they solve the reliable communication problem with simpler solutions and under weaker conditions (in terms of connectivity requirements).
-On the negative side, the correctness of the protocols depends on the cryptosystem and on the bounded computing power of the adversary.
-Note that a common assumption of Byzantine-tolerant reliable communication protocols is the use of authenticated point-to-point channels, which prevents a process from impersonating multiple others (Sybil attack)~\cite{DBLP:conf/iptps/Douceur02}.
-The real difference between cryptographic (authenticated) and non-cryptographic (unauthenticated) protocols for reliable communication is the way cryptographic primitives are used: non-cryptographic protocols can only use digital signatures between neighbors for authentication purposes, while cryptographic protocols make use of cryptographic primitives to allow the message verification even between nodes that are not directly connected.
-Finally, note that the use of cryptography is not necessarily required to implement an authenticated channel~\cite{DBLP:journals/wc/ZengGM10}.
+Cryptography (specifically, digital signatures), by ensuring the authenticity and integrity of exchanged information, can be used to achieve Byzantine-tolerant reliable communication~\cite{castro1999practical,drabkin2005efficient}.
+The main advantage of such cryptographic tools is that they enable reliable communication with simpler solutions and under weaker connectivity requirements.
+However, their correctness depends on the underlying cryptosystem and the assumption that the adversary has bounded computing power.
+A common assumption of Byzantine-tolerant reliable communication protocols is the use of authenticated point-to-point channels, which prevents a process from impersonating multiple others (a Sybil attack)~\cite{DBLP:conf/iptps/Douceur02}.
+The primary distinction between cryptographic (authenticated) and non-cryptographic (unauthenticated) protocols for reliable communication lies in how cryptographic primitives are used: non-cryptographic protocols can only use digital signatures between neighbors for authentication, while cryptographic protocols use them to allow message verification even between nodes that are not directly connected.
+Finally, it is worth noting that cryptography is not strictly required to implement an authenticated channel~\cite{DBLP:journals/wc/ZengGM10}.

-This work starts from the seminal characterization of the reliable communication problem in closed dynamic networks by Maurer et al.\cite{DBLP:conf/srds/MaurerTD15}, and extends it in several directions: specifying the solvability conditions for any pair of processes at any time, identifying classes of dynamic networks where such conditions are provided, and considering weaker and/or alternative models where messages can be lost and local computation delay is unknown.
+This work builds upon the seminal characterization of the reliable communication problem in closed dynamic networks by Maurer et al.~\cite{DBLP:conf/srds/MaurerTD15}, extending it in several directions by: \textit{(i)} specifying the solvability conditions for any pair of processes at any time; \textit{(ii)} identifying classes of dynamic networks where these conditions hold; and \textit{(iii)} considering weaker or alternative models in which messages can be lost and local computation delays are unknown.